Berea-College-CSC-226/p01-final-project-zakarias/README.md

 In a paragraph, explain how to use your program.
 Assume the user is starting just after they hit the "Run" button in PyCharm.

+Once you run the program in PyCharm, a window titled "Snake Game" will appear, displaying a green background where the game takes place.
+Use the arrow keys on your keyboard to control the snake: Up to move up, Down to move down, Left to move left, and Right to move right.
+The objective is to guide the snake to eat the brown food circles, which will appear at random positions.
+Each time the snake eats a piece of food, it grows longer, and your score increases by 5 points.
+Avoid colliding with the green borders or the snake's own body, as this will reset the game, clear the snake's body, and reset your score to zero, But your highest score will be saved as the "High Score."
+The current score and high score are displayed at the top of the screen throughout the game.

 ### ❗Errors and Constraints
 Every program has bugs or features that had to be scrapped for time.
 These bugs should be tracked in the issue queue.
 You should already have a few items in here from the prior weeks.
 Create a new issue for any undocumented errors and deficiencies that remain in your code.
 Bugs found that aren't acknowledged in the queue will be penalized.

+The snake moves at a fixed speed, which might feel too slow for some players.
+-Players can change the speed depending how faster the player want to go.

+The screen board might be hard to see for some people -The player can change to where they can be able to see.

 ### ❗Reflection
 In three to four well-written paragraphs, address the following (at a minimum):
 - Why did you select the project that you did?
+I didn't know if you can create games in python, actual games, apart from the nim game and the first thing that i thought about was to create a fun and easy game that my siblings can play at home.
 - How closely did your final project reflect your initial design?
+Pretty close
 - What did you learn from this process?
+The top down design is very import, I was lost most of the time, when i try to do it without go based on my design.

 - What was the hardest part of the final project?
+The hardest part of this game was to make the snake move and not collided with each other.

 - What would you do differently next time, knowing what you know now?
+I will make my design more clear before i jump to the coding section.
 - (For partners) How well did you work with your partner?
 What made it go well?
 What made it challenging?